commonmark/commonmark-java/README.md

     @Override
     public Set<Class<? extends Node>> getNodeTypes() {
-        // Return the node types we want to use this renderer for. return Set.of(IndentedCodeBlock.class);
+        return Set.of(IndentedCodeBlock.class);
     }

     @Override
     public void render(Node node) {
-        // We only handle one type as per getNodeTypes, so we can just cast it here.
         IndentedCodeBlock codeBlock = (IndentedCodeBlock) node;
         html.line();
         html.tag("pre");